codylindley/simple-frontend-boilerplate/README.md

 #####Step 3: Install NPM packages

-Go to the root directory and run:
+From the command line, in a terminal, go to the root directory and run:

 ```js
 > npm install